-One of the joys of owning a dog is taking him or her to the park or the backyard and playing a good old fashioned game of fetch.
-When attempting to play fetch with a dog, people often make the same mistakes going outside and throwing the ball as far as they can and expecting their dog to get the ball and bring it back.
+One of the joys of owning a dog is playing a good old-fashioned game of fetch.
+When attempting to play fetch with a dog, people often make the same mistakes going outside and throwing the ball as far as possible and expecting their dog to get the ball and bring it back.
 The problem is, all dogs don’t naturally retrieve or know the rules of the game that you are attempting to play with them.
-We get asked a lot if we can teach someones dog to fetch; the simple answer is Yes.
+We get asked a lot if we can teach someone’s dog to fetch; the simple answer is Yes.
 However, teaching your dog to fetch can sometimes be a process in itself.
-This article does not cover forced retrieves, blind or multiple retrieves, but simply shares information on how to start a young pup or even an older dog on bringing toys back to you.

 The first step to teaching a dog to fetch is finding a toy that interests them.
 Pay attention to what your dog likes to pick up or carry around naturally.
 It may be a stuffed toy, a ball, a rope toy, a toy with a squeaker, or even a random item from around the house, such as a sock.
 Whatever the case may be, build some excitement with the toy and raise the dog’s interest level.